knowledgearcdotorg/jsolr-user-manual/searching.md

 > Joomla

+### Query with Field Name

 With Solr you can also narrow your search to a particular field, for example:

 > title:Joomla

 Here we narrow the query to only search for the term in the title.

+Multiple field names can be applied to a single query:

+> title:Joomla type\_s:article

+Using field names can be used in all kinds of queries and will add precision when searching for specific terms, phrases or ranges.

 ### Phrase Query